chromaui/learnstorybook.com/content/intro-to-storybook/react/es/screen.md

 export const Default = Template.bind({});
 export const Error = Template.bind({});
 ```

-We can quickly spot an issue with the `error` story.
-Instead of displaying the right state, it shows a list of tasks.
-One way to sidestep this issue would be to provide a mocked version for each state, similar to what we did in the last chapter.
-Instead, we'll use a well-known API mocking library alongside a Storybook addon to help us solve this issue.

 Podemos detectar rápidamente un problema con la historia de `error`.
 En lugar de mostrar el estado correcto, muestra una lista de tareas.
 Una formar de evitar este problema sería proporcionar una versión mockeada para cada estado, similar a lo que hicimos en el último capítulo.
 En lugar de esto, utilizaremos una conocida librería de simulación de API junto con un addon de Storybook para ayudarnos a resolver este problema.